ew947202/obsidian_vault/00 Meta/03 PTIs/Need help with Teams.md

 ---
 ## Daily Log
 ### [[2024-08-12]]
-- [ ] User would like to schedule time to remove (classic) Teams at 12, already have a meeting so suggested 12:30
+- [x] User would like to schedule time to remove (classic) Teams at 12, already have a meeting so suggested 12:30
+	- [x] Installed on users device
 ---